przybylee/NFLpredictions/README.md

 #> [1] "X"      "Y_diff" "teams"  "games"  "start"  "end"
 ```

-The object `data` is a list that contains *X* and $\\matbf{y}$.
-There is
+The object `data` is a list that contains *X* and **y**.
+There is also a
-also a list of the team names appearing in the original data set.Now
+list of the team names appearing in the original data set.Now that the
-that the data has been sorted, we can analyze the game of interest.
-For
+data has been sorted, we can analyze the game of interest.
+For starters,
-starters, we use `point_spread_ols` to estimate the Rams’ margin of
+we use `point_spread_ols` to estimate the Rams’ margin of victory.
-victory.

 ``` r
 point_spread_ols(data, "Rams", "Cardinals", a = 0.05)